noi-techpark/odh-docs/source/datasets.rst

    The dataset in the Mobility Domain at a glance.

-.. note:: Recall that the API v1 for the Mobility Domain is now :strong:`deprecated`.
+.. warning:: Recall that the API v1 for the Mobility Domain are :strong:`no longer available`.

 The description of each dataset includes the following information: